ryanlei2/sleep/README.md

 ## TODO
 EXTRA FEATURES

-[X] check if email is already registered, if so, notify at signup, maybe also if login is bad, once user has completed survey, take away option from dash
+- [ ] check if email is already registered, if so, notify at signup, maybe also if login is bad, once user has completed survey, take away option from dash

-[X] ALSO create admin role with elevated privileges to input classes [X] implemenation idea: check if user has a certain ID token, if so, give access to them by their token
+- [ ] create admin role with elevated privileges to input classes
+- [ ] implemenation idea: check if user has a certain ID token, if so, give access to them by their token

-[X] make the buttons on index cards with reactbootstrap
+- [ ] make the buttons on index cards with reactbootstrap

-IMPORTANT
+### IMPORTANT

-[X] add career options
+- [ ] add career options